tibco-bnl/workshop-tibco-platform/docs/configure-platform/configure-tibco-platform.md

 ![](../images/firstsignin.png)

-Step 2.2: Register the subscription owner<br>
+Step 2.2: Register the platform administrator<br>

 Provide the user data from the subscription owner.
 Please mind: the email address can not be changed.
 Use a password that meets the requirements (for exmple 'Platform@123').
 Click the 'submit' button.